Books are tools, not just static storage for information. Those great needlepoint stitches aren’t worth much if you can’t use them.

 All too often you can’t because the books aren’t useful for you.

-Yesterday we talked about some needlepoint stitch variations that work for very tiny spaces.
 Today we’ll talk about what defines a tiny stitch and I’ll give you some tips on hacking your books to make them more useful for finding small needlepoint stitches.

 What’s a Small Needlepoint Stitch?